-- CO1.
-Identify and formulate problem statement by doing literature surveying variety of allied areas related to computer applications and information technology. - CO2.
-Perform requirement analysis and identify design methodologies, apply ethical principles and lifelong learning. - CO3.
-Apply advanced programming techniques, computational knowledge to develop solution to real world problems. - CO4.
-Apply modern computing tools, programming language that is relevant and appropriate to the project. - CO5.
-Work effectively in team and also individually, apply ethical principles and indulge in lifelong learning. - CO6.
+After t After the completion of this course, students will be able to: CO1.
+Identify and formulate problem statement by doing literature surveying variety of allied areas related to computer applications and information technology.
+CO2.
+Perform requirement analysis and identify design methodologies, apply ethical principles and lifelong learning.
+CO3.
+Apply advanced programming techniques, computational knowledge to develop solution to real world problems.
+CO4.
+Apply modern computing tools, programming language that is relevant and appropriate to the project.
+CO5.
+Work effectively in team and also individually, apply ethical principles and indulge in lifelong learning.
+CO6.
 Present technical report as a document with clear explanation and effective presentation.

 VI Semester